-mkdir \$USER # this will create a directory named with your CnetID chown 700 \$USER # this will ensure that your directory is accessible only by you term storage.
-We back up the home directories twice a week.
+mkdir \$USER # this will create a directory named with your CnetID chown 700 \$USER # this will ensure that your directory is accessible only by you

 This directory can now serve as a repository on this system.
 Unlike the home directory, it will only be available on your desktop system, however, it will not have a quota or be as slow as the network drive.
 More information on unix permissions.